 Facebook and student housing: it’s problematic

-To begin, Facebook groups are often plagued by unscrupulous fraudsters waiting to take advantage of desperate people.
-They offer a room if a deposit is sent straight away but of course, no such room exists.
+To begin, Facebook groups are often plagued by scammers waiting to take advantage of desperate people.
+They offer a room if a deposit is sent straight away, but of course, no such room exists.
 Some people have been scammed out of hundreds of euros before they’ve even arrived in the country.

-Even the reputable agencies will charge vast sums in agency fees, contract fees, basically any fee that they can justify and all this is before you pay a deposit or your first month’s rent.
+Even reputable agencies will charge vast sums in agency fees, contract fees, basically, any fee that they can justify, and all this is before you pay a deposit or your first month’s rent.

 The Facebook groups paint a grim picture of exactly how bad things are.
-For every room posted there are at least 50 posts from concerned prospective students pleading for somewhere to stay.
-This DutchReviewer has even seen people offering money, free meals and other services in exchange for someone helping them find a room.
+For every room posted, there are at least 50 posts from concerned prospective students pleading for somewhere to stay.
+Sometimes people even offer money, free meals and other services in exchange for someone helping them find a room.